stephomi/nomadsculpt.com/manual/docs/material.md

 Same as Tiling-X, but for the Y axis.

 ### Transform
 Extra 2d transformations applied to the texture in UV space.
-The reset button resets to defaults, the chain icon (when textures other than color are selected) will link or unlink the transform to be the same as the colour texture.
+The reset button resets to defaults, the chain icon (when textures other than color are selected) will link or unlink the transform to be the same as the color texture.

 #### Translation
 The X and Y offset of the texture